-- level Specifies decomposition level from which the nodes will be collected. - order Specifies nodes order natural (natural) or frequency (freq). - decompose If set then the method will try to decompose the data up to the specified level.
+- level Specifies decomposition level from which the nodes will be collected. - decompose If set then the method will try to decompose the data up to the specified level.

 If nodes at the given level are missing (i.e. the tree is partially decomposed) and the decompose is set to False, only existing nodes will be returned.